parrt/msds692/hw/tfidf.md

 ### Reading in Reuters' XML

 As a first step, let's grab text from a Reuters article in XML format.
-Download the 31M compressed reuters corpus (385M uncompressed) from the files area of Canvas for this class.
+Download the 3.8M compressed reuters corpus (44M uncompressed, 9164 files) from the files area of Canvas for this class.
 This data should not be made public so just uncompress on your disk but please don't post the articles anywhere.
 The articles look like this fictitious file contents:

 ```xml
 <?xml version="1.0" encoding="iso-8859-1" ?>